Klinefelter syndrome: Cognitive development

-Some degree of language learning or reading impairment may be present, and neuropsychological testing often reveals deficits in executive functions, although these deficits can often be overcome through early intervention.
-Also, delays in motor development may occur, which can be addressed through occupational and physical therapies.
-XXY males may sit up, crawl, and walk later than other infants; they may also struggle in school, both academically and with sports.
+Some degree of language learning or reading impairment may be present, and neuropsychological testing often reveals deficits in executive functions.
 It is estimated that 10% of those with Klinefelter syndrome are autistic.
 Additional abnormalities may include impaired attention, reduced organizational and planning abilities, deficiencies in judgment (often presented as a tendency to interpret non-threatening stimuli as threatening), and dysfunctional decision processing.